cdlib/eschol-ui/README.md

 * Cd to `eschol-ui`

 * While developing UI Library files in **/app**, run `$ npm run watch` to process live changes to the code.
-After an initial delay, the UI Library will load at a "localhost" URL in a browser and will automatically reload during code changes.
+After an initial delay, the UI Library will load at a localhost URL in a browser and will automatically reload during code changes.
 This URL can also be used on "mobile" devices simultaneously to verify the UI on small screens.

 * To create a finished build of the UI Library, run `$ npm run build`.
 This creates a **/dist** directory with all files optimized for deployment and integration.